kevinrenskers/dotfiles/README.md

 # Mac OS X setup

-This is a list of reproducable steps to get Mac OS X up and running with necessary development tools.
-Personally I don't use virtualenvwrapper, but if you do, uncomment the corresponding lines in .bashrc.
+This is a list of reproducible steps to get Mac OS X up and running with necessary development tools.

 ## Step 1.
 Setup Mac OS X